tobbbles/overwatch/README.md

 A simple Golang REST API that consume a third-party resource, persists it's data into our own datastore, and serves it through a RESTful API.

+Currently the service uses SQLite3 for demonstration purposes.

+## Running

+### Configuring

+The service is configured via three enviornment variables:

+- `ADDR` - The Address the service will run on (defaults to `localhost:3000`.)
+- `SQLITE_PATH` - The full path to where the SQLite3 file will be (default to `./overwatch.db`.)
+- `INTERVAL` - The interval in minutes to fetch data from the Overwatch API (defaults to 30 minutes.)

 ## Development